fubark/cyber/docs/hugo/content/docs/toc/syntax.md

     print a     -- '123'
 ```

-Static variables are automically exported from the current script.
+Static variables are always exported from the current script.
 You can read more about exports and [Modules](#modules).

 When declared in functions, static variables are initialized once and continue to exist for subsequent function calls.
 ```cy